JRamer87/pixel-art-maker/README.md

 #### Description

 This site incorporates a simple pixel art maker.
-Available additional functionalities include undo, blending ...
+Features include:
+- Ability to configure size of grid
+- Custom colors
+- Drawing on multiple cells by dragging
+- Cursor that reflects the current color
+- 'Undo' by pressing shift
+- Overlay blending by pressing alt

+Because of limitations involved in using native JS to accomplish these tasks, the site may require more resource than otherwise necessary.

 #### Timeline
 Started: Nov.
 11, 2016